APPLICATIONS CLOSE ON FRIDAY 13th FEBRUARY 2026

 Candidates for the prizes are asked to submit the following in two documents:

-Articles must be in English, published in a recognised publication or website and published under a single byline only (no joint bylined articles will be considered).
+- Articles must be in English, published in a recognised publication or website and published under a single byline only (no joint bylined articles will be considered).

-Applicants must also submit an outline (maximum 500 words) of a specific journalistic project upon which they propose to spend the award, again in electronic format.
+- Applicants must also submit an outline (maximum 500 words) of a specific journalistic project upon which they propose to spend the award, again in electronic (Word) format.
 They should also include a rudimentary budget and basic details of any journalistic internships they have undertaken or positions on student publications held.

-The applicant’s name, college, year and subject should be at the top of each page
+- The applicant’s name, college, year and subject should be at the top of each page.

-Applications should be emailed to geddes@seh.ox.ac.uk by midday on Friday 16 February 2024.
+Applications should be emailed to geddes@seh.ox.ac.uk by midday on Friday 13th February 2026.
 Absolutely no late applications will be considered.
 The subject line of your mail should be clearly marked with the name of the prize(s) for which you are applying.